sheerun/puppet-solo/README.md

 # Puppet-solo

-Boilerplate and installer for puppet.
+Zero-config puppet executable for OS X and Ubuntu.
 It:

 * ensures that puppet is executed as root on Ubuntu
 * locally builds ruby 1.9.3